2019 United Nations Climate Change Conference: Results

 The results of the conference were disappointing at a time when climate action and concrete measures are considered urgent.
-Alden Meyer, director of strategy and policy for the Union of Concerned Scientists who has attended climate negotiations since 1991, stated that he had never seen before the almost total disconnect between what the science requires and what the climate negotiations are delivering in terms of meaningful action.
+Alden Meyer, director of strategy and policy for the Union of Concerned Scientists who has attended climate negotiations since 1991, stated that he had never before seen the almost total disconnect between what the science requires and what the climate negotiations are delivering in terms of meaningful action.
 Greenpeace executive director Jennifer Morgan summarized the prevalent opinion: “Climate blockers like Brazil and Saudi Arabia, enabled by an irresponsibly weak Chilean leadership, peddled carbon deals and steamrolled scientists and civil society”.
 The decisions about the carbon market and emissions cuts were delayed to the next climate conference in Glasgow.
 The United States, Russia, India, China, Brazil and Saudi Arabia were the main opponents of these measures.

 On the other side, the European Union reached an agreement about the European Green Deal that should lower its emissions to zero by 2050.
 Also, many commitments were made by countries, cities, businesses and international coalitions.
 For example, the Climate Ambitious Coalition contains now "73 countries committed to net zero emissions by 2050, as well as a further 1214 actors (regions, cities, businesses, investors) who have pledged the same goal".
 All the information about the pledges (governmental and non-governmental) is streamed to the Global Climate Action portal.

 The Santiago Network was established at COP25.

 Additionally, global song project "The Resolution Song" premiered at the conference.
 NME described the song as a "call for peace, unity, global harmony and action on climate".
 The goal of the ongoing song collaboration is to celebrate human culture and put pressure on world governments to enact New Year's resolutions to resolve the climate crisis.
 Thousands of performers from over 100 countries have since published covers of this earth anthem, the composition of which is in the public domain.